uggedal/bare/README.md

     ./bootstrap

-[Public Domain][]
+Legal Information
 -----------------

-The following does not apply to the packaged software and patches not written by Eivind Uggedal.
+xunil consists of several packages, each with their own license.
+These can be inspected under `/usr/share/licenses` on a live system.

+Some patches under `patches/` are taken from other projects and thus carry the license of their respective upstream.

+The following applies to the rest of xunil which is released into the [Public Domain][].

-To the extent possible under law, Eivind Uggedal has waived all copyright and related or neighboring rights to this work.
+To the extent possible under law, Eivind Uggedal has waived all copyright and related or neighboring rights to xunil.
+This work is published from: Norway.

 [Alpine Linux]: https://www.alpinelinux.org/
 [CRUX]: https://crux.nu/